-American 6'1 ft.
-TV and stage actor, and director.
-Hagman is most famous for his TV roles as Captain Nelson in "I Dream of Jeannie" and J.R.
-Ewing in "Dallas," a gleefully malevolent character his fans loved to hate.
-Hagman is an international TV celebrity with tremendous charm and wit.
+American film and television actor, director and producer, most famous for his TV roles as Captain Nelson in "I Dream of Jeannie" (1965-1970) and J.R.
+Ewing in "Dallas" (1978-1981), a gleefully malevolent character his fans loved to hate.
+Hagman was an international TV celebrity with tremendous charm and wit.
 His mother, actress and stage performer, Mary Martin encouraged her son to go into show business.

 At 20, he went to London to appear in the chorus of "South Pacific."
 The following year, he enlisted in the U.S. Air Force during the Korean War.
 For the next four years, he produced and directed shows in Britain and in Europe and booked all the NCO clubs.
 In 1956, he was discharged from the Air Force and headed for the New York stage.
 He made his debut in the play, "Comes A Day" with the debuting George C. Scott.
 After appearing in a string of stage flops, he landed a steady job in the soap, "The Edge of Night" in 1961.
 Appearing on the soap for almost three years helped to pay off his debts from his work in the theater.

-Hagman met Maj.
-Axelsson, a Swedish designer two years his senior, in London.
+Hagman met Maj Axelsson, a Swedish designer two years his senior, in London.
 They married in December 1951 and produced two kids, Heidi born in 1958 and Preston in 1963.
-The Hagman's live in a mountaintop home in Ojai, CA. He collects medals, National Geographic magazines, owns over 500 hats and over 200 flags.
-On Sundays, the actor observes a day of silence from sunup to sundown in order to rest his voice and enjoy peace and calm in his life.
+The Hagmans lived in a mountaintop home in Ojai, California.
+He collected medals, National Geographic magazines, owned over 500 hats and over 200 flags.
+On Sundays, the actor observed a day of silence from sunup to sundown in order to rest his voice and enjoy peace and calm in his life.

 In 1966, Hagman had a personal crisis and went for help with psychoanalysis.
-A steady drinker for many years, on 6/3/1992 Hagman was diagnosed with cirrhosis of the liver.
+A steady drinker for many years, on 3 June 1992 Hagman was diagnosed with cirrhosis of the liver.
 Hagman stopped drinking on that day.
-On 6/22/1994, two years later doctors informed Hagman that he had a cancerous tumor on his liver.
-After only 33 days on the liver-donor list, Hagman received his liver transplant surgery after pre-op at 7:30 PM 8/22/1995 at Cedars-Sinai Hospital in LA.
+On 22 June 1994, two years later doctors informed Hagman that he had a cancerous tumour on his liver.
+After only 33 days on the liver-donor list, Hagman received his liver transplant surgery after pre-op at 7:30 PM on 22 August 1995 at Cedars-Sinai Hospital in Los Angeles.

 On watching corruption during his stint in the U.S. Air Force: "I learned about corruption by observing it.
 I could have become a millionaire, except I'm so straight."